nickhq/shop/README.md

 # shop
 Advanta Africa Job Interview stage 1

-This repo showcases a simplified e-commerce application.
+This repo showcases a simple CRUD application.
 It's made in accordance to the requirements by Advanta Africa for the Stage One of A Job Interview

 ## Technologies Tools Used